What Qualifies as Wrongful Termination?

 1. Discrimination

-If you were fired based on discrimination against a protected characteristic, such as race or gender, you may have a wrongful termination claim.
+If you were fired based on discrimination against a protected class, such as race or gender, you may have a wrongful termination claim.

 2. Retaliation

-- Punishing an employee for reporting sexual harassment; and
+- Firing an employee for reporting sexual harassment

-- Punishing an employee for filing a wage and hour claim.
+- Changing working conditions for an employee after filing a wage and hour claim

 If you are fired in retaliation for asserting your rights, you may have a wrongful termination claim.
 An employment attorney can help identify your issues.